Parent & Student Information

 Schools provide students with free instruction to fulfil the standard Victorian curriculum and all contributions are voluntary.
 Nevertheless, the ongoing support of our families ensures that Werribee Secondary College can offer the best possible education and support for our students.

-Payments can be made via Compass at anytime throughout 2024.
+Payments can be made via Compass at anytime throughout the year.

 Additional financial supports are also available for eligible families including: